Several brokerages stop taking Facebook IPO orders

 TD Ameritrade and Fidelity's brokerage arm both stopped accepting orders of Facebook shares as of Tuesday evening, according to representatives for each of the companies.

 Morgan Stanley & Co did the same, according to three advisers at the firm who declined to be named because they are not authorized to speak to the press.
-E*Trade Financial also stopped accepting orders as of 4 p.m.
-Eastern Tuesday, according to a client alert sent out that day.
+E*Trade Financial also stopped accepting orders as of 9:30 p.m.
+British time, Tuesday, according to a client alert sent out that day.

-Wells Fargo & Co's brokerage arm, Wells Fargo Advisors, stopped accepting new orders as of 4:00 p.m.
-EDT Wednesday, according to two advisers at the firm.
+Wells Fargo & Co's brokerage arm, Wells Fargo Advisors, stopped accepting new orders as of 9:30 p.m.
+British time, Wednesday, according to two advisers at the firm.

 A Morgan Stanley spokesman and a Wells Fargo spokeswoman declined to comment.

-Facebook is going public with almost a billion users, nearly $4 billion in annual revenue and a popular brand name.
+Facebook is going public with almost a billion users, nearly $4 billion (2.51 billion pounds) in annual revenue and a popular brand name.

 On Monday Morgan Stanley, one of the 33 underwriters of the much anticipated IPO, told its advisers that it would cap the number of Facebook shares for each client at 500, according to four sources familiar with the situation.
 The goal is to make the shares widely available.
 But not everyone will get 500 shares, said the sources.